A Non-Metric Approach to Space, Time and Gravitation: 4 Kinematics and non-kinematics of the FHSs

-Note that for the initial-value system defined by the equations (4) and (5) it is possible to choose the lapse function $N$ freely throughout space-time since the evolution of $N$ is not determined by the constraint preservation [8].
-On the other hand, for our initial-value system ${\bar N}_t$ is the lapse function for a particular set of observers; the evolution of the FHSs tells how ${\bar N}_t$ evolves with time and there is no arbitrariness of choice involved.
+Note that, for the initial-value system defined by the equations (4) and (5), it is possible to choose the lapse function $N$ freely throughout space-time since the evolution of $N$ is not determined by the constraint preservation [8].
+On the other hand, for our initial-value system, ${\bar N_t}$ is constrained by equation (33), so it cannot be chosen freely.
+This is a consequence of the fact that equations (32) and (33) depend on the distinguished foliation, so that ${\bar N}_t$ and ${\bar N}_{(t)}^j$ represent lapse and shift for a particular set of observers; the evolution of the FHSs is not independent of how ${\bar N}_t$ and ${\bar N}_{(t)}^j$ evolve with time and there is no arbitrariness of choice involved.